jdbarry/socialnews/README.md

 We believe it is also a good programming example for Redis as a sole DB of a nontrivial, real world, web application.

+Stackato
+===

+To deploy to Stackato:

+    stackato push -n

 Installation
 ===